Reggie Jackson (basketball, born 1990): Oklahoma City Thunder (2011–2015)

-Jackson saw limited action in his first season with the Oklahoma City Thunder, averaging just 11.1 minutes over 45 games playing behind Russell Westbrook and Eric Maynor.
-He scored over three points per game but shot only 32% from the field, and that percentage dropped to 21% when Jackson took shots beyond the arc.
-He did not play in any of the Thunder's 20 playoff games in 2012 as the Thunder lost to the Miami Heat 4 games to 1 in the NBA Finals.
+Jackson was drafted with the 24th overall pick in the 2011 NBA draft by the Oklahoma City Thunder.
+Jackson saw limited action in his first season with the Thunder, averaging just 11.1 minutes over 45 games playing behind Russell Westbrook and Eric Maynor.
+Jackson scored over three points per game but shot only 32% from the field, and that percentage dropped to 21% when Jackson took shots beyond the arc.
+He did not play in any of the Thunder's 20 playoff games in 2012 as the Thunder lost to the Miami Heat in five games in the NBA Finals.

 Jackson was assigned multiple times to the Tulsa 66ers of the NBA Development League between March and December 2012.

 As a sophomore during the 2012–13 season, Jackson's minutes and production steadily increased.
-In Game 2 of the Thunder's first round playoff series against the Houston Rockets, starting point guard Russell Westbrook tore his meniscus and was ruled out for the rest of the season, as Jackson was promoted to a starting role.
-In his first career start, he had 14 points, 2 rebounds and 1 assist, helping the Thunder win Game 3.
+In Game 2 of the Thunder's first-round playoff series against the Houston Rockets, starting point guard Russell Westbrook tore his meniscus and was ruled out for the rest of the season, as Jackson was promoted to a starting role.
+In his first career start, Jackson had 14 points, two rebounds, and an assist, helping the Thunder win Game 3.
 As a starter during the playoffs, Jackson averaged 15.3 points, 5.3 rebounds and 4.7 assists per game.

 On February 6, 2014, Jackson was chosen to compete in the 2014 Taco Bell Skills Challenge.
-On April 26, 2014, he recorded a career-high 32 points along with 9 rebounds against the Memphis Grizzlies in Game 4 of the 2014 NBA Playoffs first round series, which the Thunder won 92–89.
-Jackson had 5 points in the final minute of regulation to force overtime, but heaved a shot from full court, still with 4 seconds left.
+On April 26, he recorded a career-high 32 points along with nine rebounds against the Memphis Grizzlies in game 4 of the 2014 first-round playoff series, which the Thunder won 92–89.
+Jackson had five points in the final minute of regulation to force overtime, but heaved a shot from full court, still with four seconds left.
 In overtime, Jackson hit four free throws to ensure a Thunder victory.
 He was praised for his performance as the Thunder's star players Kevin Durant and Russell Westbrook had off shooting nights.

 On November 11, 2014, Jackson scored a season-high 29 points on 12-of-21 shooting in the 78–85 loss to the Milwaukee Bucks.